top of page

 2. One-on-One Boxing Lessons Secure Faster Progress

 With one-on-one boxing lessons, you'll receive immediate feedback and corrections, allowing you to progress more rapidly than in a group class.
 It’s no secret that to be a successful boxer, you need to have a good stance, good jabs, crosses, hooks, and a proper breathing technique - to name a few.
-With a boxing coach there to guide you through any mistakes or areas for improvement, you can up your game substantially as you will focus on improving one area at a time.
+With a boxing coach there to guide you through any mistakes or areas for improvement, you can up your game substantially, as you will focus on improving one area at a time.

 3. Improved Technique